particle-php/Validator/docs/rules.md

 ### alnum($allowWhitespace = false)

-Validate the value to consist only out of alphanumeric characters.
+Validate that the value consists only of alphanumeric characters.

 ### alpha($allowWhitespace = false)

-Validate that the value only consists our of alphabetic characters.
+Validate that the value consists only of alphabetic characters.

 ### between($min, $max)

-Validate that the value is between $min and $max (inclusive).
+Validate that the value is between `$min` and `$max` (inclusive).

 ### bool()